Ferdinand Piëch: Biography

-From 1963 to 1971, Piëch worked at Porsche in Stuttgart, where he was involved in the development of the Porsche 906 and subsequent models, including the successful Porsche 917.
-In 1972, he joined Audi in Ingolstadt.
-By 1975, he had become manager of technological engineering, where he was responsible for the design concepts behind many Audi models from the 1970s and 1980s, including the Audi 80, Audi 100, and Audi V8.
-He celebrated his 40th birthday on 17 April 1977 with a grand ball, attended by guests such as Giorgetto Giugiaro.
-At the event, the staff of the Porsche Hotel presented him with an Audi 80 constructed entirely out of marzipan and measuring just 40 cm in length.
-In the same year, he initiated the development of a car for the World Rally Championship, which led to the creation of the Audi Quattro with its four-wheel drive system.
-The Quattro model used a turbocharged inline-five-cylinder engine.
+Piëch was involved in the development of the Porsche 906 and subsequent models, including the successful Porsche 917.
+Piëch departed from the company in 1972.
+He subsequently founded his own engineering firm in Stuttgart and assisted in developing the Mercedes-Benz OM617 engine.

+In August 1972, he joined Audi in Ingolstadt, serving as head of the special projects department.
+By 1975, he had become manager of technological engineering, became deputy chairman of the board in 1983 and in 1988 became chairman of the board of management.
+Piëch was responsible for the design concepts behind many Audi models from the 1970s and 1980s, including the Audi 80, the Audi 100, the Audi V8 and launched the world's first petrol five-cylinder engine in the 1977 Audi 100 5E.
+He initiated the development of a car for the World Rally Championship, which led to the creation of the Audi Quattro with its four-wheel drive system.
+The TDI diesel engine was also developed under Piëch's leadership.